lee-cha-dev/ollama_chat_app/README.md

 - [Ollama Windows Preview](https://ollama.com/blog/windows-preview)

-The will need to create a `model_path.py` file
+A `model_path.py` file will need to be created:
   * Add two variables in this file:
   * OLLAMA_EXE_PATH = '/path/to/the/ollama.exe'
   * LLAMA2_MODEL = "llama2:13b"
     * This needs to be the name of the model downloaded & wanted to run